jeffknupp/talks/wharton-web-conference-14.md

         {'resources': [resource.to_dict() for resource in resources]})
 ```

-Note: `page` is used for pagination, or limiting the number of results returned
+Note: `page` is used for pagination, i.e. limiting the number of results returned
 and providing a `next` and `previous` link to get the next or previous set of
 results.